-The monitoring pane of Modeler Administration Console shows a snapshot of all processes running on the SPSS Modeler Server computer, similar to the Windows Task Manager.
+The monitoring pane of Modeler Administration Console in IBM SPSS Deployment Manager shows a snapshot of all processes running on the SPSS Modeler Server computer, similar to the Windows Task Manager.
 To activate the monitoring pane, double-click the Monitoring node beneath the desired server in the Server Administrator pane.
 This populates the pane with a current snapshot of data from the server.
 The data refreshes at the rate shown (one minute by default).
 To refresh the data manually, click the Refresh button.
 To show only SPSS Modeler Server processes in this list, click the Filter out non-SPSS Modeler processes button.

-Using the options.cfg File
+Using the options.cfg file